miker83z/MPEG-21-Part-23-OpenAPI/README.md

 **Context:** This API definition is derived from the Smart Contracts for Media CD.

-**Scope:** This API permits to obtain Media Contractual Objects that reference MPEG-21 CEL/MCO contracts.
-The API should be offered an MPEG21 Smart Contract for Media transformer implementation.
+**Scope:** This API permits to obtain Media Contractual Objects that reference MPEG-21 CEL/MCO contracts

 **Authors:** Mirko Zichichi and Víctor Rodríguez Doncel.
 Ontology Engineering Group.
 Universidad Politécnica de Madrid.